Stray Horses can be seized by South Dublin County Council under the Control of Horses Act 1996.

 Owners are required to possess a valid Horse Licence, which is available from South Dublin County Council at a cost of €30.00 per application.
 Ph: (01) 4149000.

 Owners are required to possess a valid Horse Passport, which are available from the Irish Horse Board.
 Ph: (01) 5053584/045 854550

 What happens when a horse has been seized?

 Horses that have been seized are detained at the Council's Horse Pound.
 A detailed description of the horse is taken and it is scanned for a microchip.
 If the horse does not have one, a microchip is inserted.
 This is for identification purposes.
 The owner (if known) will be notified.
-Otherwise, a notice is displayed in a public place (usually a Garda Station) detailing the horse(s) seized and stating that if not claimed within 5 days the horses will be disposed of by the Council's Pound.
+Otherwise, a notice is displayed in a public place (County Hall, Tallaght, Dublin 24 and on the Council’s website on the current page) detailing the horse(s) seized and stating that if not claimed within 5 days the horses will be disposed of by the Council's Pound.

 Release conditions for Impounded Horses:

 Owners are required to produce a valid Horse Licence AND Horse Passport for each horse impounded including a letter from the landowner.

 A release fee for each horse must be paid which is detailed as follows:

 Transport of Horse to Pound: €900.00